President

 She has authored or co-authored articles, research papers, and book chapters in a variety of publications, including School Science and Mathematics; Tribal College and University Research Journal; The Science Teacher, NSTA's high school journal; Proceedings of the American Society of Engineering Education, USA; the Wicazo Sa Review, an interdisciplinary journal in the field of Native American Studies; Operant Subjectivity, the official journal of the International Society for the Scientific Study of Subjectivity; and the University of Nebraska-Lincoln's Great Plains Quarterly.

 In her free time, DeVore-Wedding loves being outdoors in the mountains of Colorado, cross-country skiing, hiking, trail running, and biking with her husband and friends.
-She also enjoys watching her grandchildren play soccer and act in school plays, and she does STEM projects with them.
-When not outdoors playing, she enjoys reading non-fiction and planning the next road trip with her science family.
+She also enjoys watching her grandchildren play soccer and act in school plays and doing STEM projects with them.
+When not outdoors playing, she enjoys reading non-fiction, sewing, and planning the next road trip with her science family.